-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Previous updates from Gov. Northam's May 28 briefing

-Governor Ralph Northam began Thursday's briefing by addressing the grim milestone marked on Wednesday, which was when the Johns Hopkins University tally of deaths in the U.S. from COVID-19 surpassed 100,000.
+Governor Ralph Northam began Thursday's briefing by addressing the grim milestone marked on Wednesday, which was when

 The governor said it;s important to remember that every statistic connected to the coronavirus isn't just a number but a person – someone with loved ones and friends.